From the Cambridge Bicycle Plan, Chapter 5 (2015)

 160 crashes happen every year, and even more go unreported

 Based on the Cambridge Police Department’s data analysis from 2000-2015, the average crash rate is 160 crashes per year.
-This means a crash is happening involving a person riding a bicycle and a car almost every day.
+This means a crash is happening involving a person riding a bicycle and a car almost every other day.
 An average of 45 people (28%) were injured severely enough to require EMS transport.

 Not only are there crashes that are not reported to the police, but also there are plenty of close calls.
 To show what sort of toll that takes on everyone involved– the person riding, their friends and loved ones, and the person driving– we collected stories from regular people, from men and women, fathers, students, people coming home from dinner or trying to go to work or school as a part of the Scary Moments Project.